ClarksonCITeR/osiris_vmbox/README.md

 ## Osiris VM box

 The OSIRIS (Open source for IRIS) is an open-source iris recognition system.
-Installing and running OSIRIS required ‘OpenCV version 2.4’ and Ubuntu (Linux OS).
-This is preconfigured OSIRIS VirtualBox Virtual Machine.
+The original OSIRIS implementation required installing and running ‘OpenCV version 2.4’ and Ubuntu (Linux OS) and does not support more recent versions.
+These older versions of OpenCV and Ubuntu are preconfigured OSIRIS VirtualBox Virtual Machine.

 ## Osiris VM box environment